billmei/selfie-search/README.md

 Look up your profile image by email.

-Built on Node.js and Express.js.
+Built on Node.js, Express.js, and Postgres.

 ## Running Locally